akvo/akvo-caddisfly-colorimetry-hardware/README.md

 hardware-files
 ==============

+This Branch is for the test of the "Twist and Lock" mechanism of attaching the test chamber to the phone.

 3d files, and information on how to manufacture and assemble the Caddisfly water testing kit.

 **Each component folder includes**: